-Term Definition

-Personal Data Any information relating to an identified, or identifiable,

-individual.

-This may include the individual's:

-Name (including initials)

-Identification number

-Location data

-Online identifier, such as a username

-It may also include factors specific to the individual's

-physical, physiological, genetic, mental, economic, cultural or

-social identity.

-Special categories of personal data Personal data which is more sensitive and so needs more

-protection, including information about an individual's:

-Racial or ethnic origin

-Political opinions

-Religious or philosophical beliefs

-Trade union membership

-Genetics

-Biometrics (such as fingerprints, retina and iris

-patterns), where used for identification purposes

-Health - physical or mental

-Sex life or sexual orientation

-Processing Anything done to personal data, such as collecting,

-recording, organising, structuring, storing, adapting, altering,

-retrieving, using, disseminating, erasing or destroying.
+Term Definition Personal Data Any information relating to an identified, or identifiable, living individual.
+This may include the individual's: Name (including initials) Identification number Location data Online identifier, such as a username In a school this may include the individual's: identity details (for example, a name, title or role) contact details (for example, an address or a telephone number) information about pupil behaviour and attendance assessment and exam results staff recruitment informationstaff contracts staff development reviews staff and pupil references

+It may also include factors enecific to the individual's It may also include factors specific to the individual's physical, physiological, genetic, mental, economic, cultural or social identity.
+Special entergories of nevernal data Personal data which is more sensitive and so needs more Special categories of personal data protection, including information about an individual's: Racial or ethnic origin Political opinions Religious or philosophical beliefs Trade union membership Genetics Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes Health - physical or mental Sex life or sexual orientation safeguarding concerns pupils in receipt of pupil premium pupils with special educational needs and disability (SEND) children in need (CIN) children looked after by a local authority (CLA) Criminal offence data Criminal offence data is personal data that's treated in a similarly sensitive way to special category data.
+It records criminal convictions and offences or related security measures.
+Criminal offence data includes: the alleged committing of an offence the legal proceedings for an offence that was committed or alleged to have been committed, including sentencing Schools process criminal offence data in storing the outcome of a Disclosure and Barring Service (DBS) check on their employees, non-employed staff and volunteers.
+As this data relates to criminal convictions, collecting and retaining it means the school is processing criminal offence data.
+This applies even though the check has not revealed any conviction.
+You can read about handling DBS data in the statutory guidance on keeping children safe in education Processing Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
 Processing can be automated or manual.

-Data Subject The identified or identifiable individual whose personal data

-is held or processed.
+Data Subject The identified or identifiable individual whose personal data - is held or processed.
+A school's data subjects include: Pupils and former pupils parents and carers employees and non-employed staff governors and trustees 5 Posternors and tradices

-Data Controller A person or organisation that determines the purposes and the means of processing of personal data.
+Data Controller local-authority personnel volunteers, visitors and applicants A person or organisation that determines the purposes and the means of processing personal data.
 Data Processor A person or other body, other than an employee of the data controller, who processes personal data on behalf of the data controller.
-Personal Data Breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.
+Personal Data Breach A data breach is a security incident that results in personal data a school holds being: Iost or stolen destroyed without consent changed without consent accessed by someone without permission Data breaches can be deliberate or accidental